imaryan1569/100days-of-coding-challenge/README.md

 📌 Day 19: Plus Minus
 Problem Statement:
 Given an array of integers, calculate the fractions of its elements that are positive, negative, and zeros.
 Print the decimal value of each fraction to 6 decimal places.

+📌 Day 20: Recursive Digit Sum

+Problem Statement:
+Given an integer n and a number k, create a new number by concatenating the integer n, k times.
+Then, find the recursive sum of its digits until a single digit is obtained.
+Return that single digit.